pete-hayes/netskope-custom-app-connectors/README.md

 # netskope-custom-app-connectors
 A collection of Netskope Custom Connectors I've built to explore and demonstrate what’s possible.
-Some are just fun experiments, others are demos to show off how flexible the platform can be in detecting SaaS app activity.

 ## Usage
 1. Download or clone this repo.